meganyin13/SpotifyProject/midterm_report.md

 ### Features

-In this dataset we have 19 features and 169909 examples.
+In this dataset we have 19 features and 169,909 examples.
 We have numerical, boolean, and categorical features described below.

 <small> Descriptions based on [Audio Features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) in [Spotify Web API](https://developer.spotify.com/documentation/web-api/) </small>

 #### Numerical
-* acousticness (0.0-1.0): A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
-1.0 represents high confidence the track is acoustic.
+* acousticness (0.0-1.0): A confidence measure of whether the track is acoustic.
 * danceability (0.0-1.0): describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
-A value of 0.0 is least danceable and 1.0 is most danceable.
-* energy (0.0-1.0): a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
+* energy (0.0-1.0): represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
 Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.
 * duration_ms (int): duration of track in milliseconds
 * instrumentalness (0.0-1.0): Predicts whether a track contains no vocals.
 “Ooh” and “aah” sounds are treated as instrumental in this context.
 Rap or spoken word tracks are clearly “vocal”.
 The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content. _Values above 0.5 are intended to represent instrumental tracks_, but confidence is higher as the value approaches 1.0.
-* valence (0.0-1.0): A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
+* valence (0.0-1.0): describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
 * popularity (0-100, int): measure of how popular a song is.
 0 very unpopular, 100 very popular.
 * tempo (float): The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.
 * liveness (0.0-1.0): Detects the presence of an audience in the recording.
-Higher liveness values represent an increased probability that the track was performed live.
-A value above 0.8 provides strong likelihood that the track is live.
+Higher liveness values represent an increased probability that the track was performed live. _A value above 0.8 provides strong likelihood that the track is live._
 * loudness (float): The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
 Values typical range between -60 and 0 db.
 * Speechiness (float): detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.
 Values above 0.66 describe tracks that are probably made entirely of spoken words.
 Values between 0.33 and 0.66 describe tracks that may contain both music and speech, either in sections or layered, including such cases as rap music.
 Values below 0.33 most likely represent music and other non-speech-like tracks.
 * year (1921-2020): year the song was released